 Blokes and sheep

 Netball is a sport which developed out of basketball in the late 1950s.
-In New Zealand women are 95% of all the players and all of the coaches.
-It is the most popular of all team sports played by girls and women.
-The international success of the Silver Ferns (the national New Zealand netball team), keen regional competition between elite teams and high levels of participation by women in club netball has ensured significant commercial sponsorship, high levels of spectator and television interest, and decision-making by women players and coaches.
-Involvement in on the board of Netball New Zealand has been a route for some women into sports leadership in other fields.
+In New Zealand women are 95% of players and all of the coaches.
+It is the most popular team sport played by girls and women.
+The international success of the Silver Ferns national netball team, keen regional competition between elite teams and high levels of participation by women in club netball have ensured significant commercial sponsorship, high levels of spectator and television interest, and decision-making by women players and coaches.
+Involvement on the board of Netball New Zealand has been a route for some women into sports leadership in other fields.

 Sportswomen have been far less visible than sportsmen.
 When the numbers playing are taken into account, the space and time given to women’s sports in newspapers, radio and television has been far less than that given to men’s sport.

 Over three decades, male New Zealand sports players received 80% of media coverage, females less than 10%.
 While the Black Ferns national women’s rugby team has been very successful internationally, they still have less status, lower funding and much less media attention than the male All Blacks team.
 A breakthrough in financial support for elite women rugby players occurred in March 2018, when New Zealand Rugby agreed to professional contracts of $40,000-45,000 per year for 30 of the best 15-a-side women rugby players.
 The amount they will receive is much lower than male national rugby players get; however, it is the outcome of effort over many years to address gender inequalities in New Zealand rugby.